terebentina/ics-js/README.md

 const cal = new ICS.components.VCALENDAR();
 ```

-The following components are implenented:
+The following components are implemented:

 * `VCALENDAR`
 * `VEVENT`